On the radar

 The case for continuous over annual

 The traditional hospitality consulting engagement is a project.
-It has a start date and an end date.
 A firm comes in, does excellent work, delivers a document, and leaves.
 The next time anyone looks at that depth of analysis is a year later, when someone decides it is time to commission another one.

-I have been on both sides of that arrangement — hiring the firm as an F&B director, and watching what happens to the document after they leave.
-What happens is not that it gets ignored.
+I have been on both sides of that — hiring the firm as an F&B director, and watching what happens to the document after they leave.
+It does not get ignored.
 It gets acted on, often well, in the weeks right after delivery.
-And then the operation keeps moving, and the document does not, and the gap between them widens quietly for the next eleven months.
+Then the operation keeps moving, the document does not, and the gap between them widens quietly for eleven months.

 Couverte’s argument is that the engagement should not have an end date.
-The case for continuous over annual is not a case for doing the work faster.
-It is a case for never letting it stop.
+The case for continuous over annual is not about doing the work faster.
+It is about never letting it stop.

 The annual model has a structural ceiling

-It can give you a deep, rigorous read of your operation on a particular set of dates.
-That is real value, and a Verdict is exactly this — the consulting engagement, done properly, as a deliverable you can act on.
+An annual review gives you a deep, rigorous read of your operation on a particular set of dates.
+That is real value — a Verdict is exactly this.

-What an annual model structurally cannot do is close the loop.
-Every recommendation it makes is a bet placed once, with no second look.
+What it structurally cannot do is close the loop.
+Every recommendation is a bet placed once, with no second look.
 It tells you to reprice a Plowhorse, and then it is gone.
-Whether the reprice worked — whether volume held, whether the margin actually moved — is something you find out alone, from your own P&L, months later, with no analyst in the room to read the result with you.
-The recommendation never gets checked.
-It never gets adjusted.
-It is fire-and-forget, in a business where almost nothing should be.
+Whether the reprice worked — whether volume held, whether the margin moved — is something you find out alone, from your own P&L, months later, with no analyst in the room.
+Fire-and-forget, in a business where almost nothing should be.

-It also cannot see anything that happens between reviews.
+It also cannot see anything between reviews.
 Your sales mix is rewritten by every cover you serve.
 Your costs move continuously.
-Your comp set adjusts prices and rotates dishes all year.
+Your comp set adjusts prices all year.
 An annual review is blind to all of it by construction — not because the consultant missed something, but because they were not there.
 They were there in March.
 The drift happened in July.

 That is the ceiling.
-Not a quality problem.
-A frequency problem.
-And you cannot fix a frequency problem by hiring a better consultant.
+Not a quality problem — a frequency problem.
+You cannot fix a frequency problem by hiring a better consultant.
 You fix it by changing the frequency.

 What continuous actually means

-Continuous does not mean a firehose.
-It does not mean a dashboard with forty live metrics that you check once and never open again.
-That is the failure mode of most intelligence products — surface area instead of decisions — and it is just the annual binder’s opposite mistake.
+Continuous does not mean a firehose, or a dashboard with forty live metrics you check once and never open again.
+That is the opposite failure — surface area instead of decisions.

 The real argument is compounding

-Speed is the obvious benefit of continuous over annual, and it is the least interesting one.
+Speed is the obvious benefit, and the least interesting one.
 The real argument is compounding.

 A drift caught in week one is a small adjustment.
-The same drift caught in the next annual review is eleven months of accumulated margin leak, and by then it is not an adjustment — it is a repositioning project.
-Continuous cadence does not just find problems faster.
-It finds them while they are still small, which means they cost less to fix and less to have had.
+The same drift caught in the next annual review is eleven months of accumulated margin leak — by then a repositioning project, not an adjustment.
+Continuous cadence finds problems while they are still small, which means they cost less to fix and less to have had.

-The same is true in the other direction.
-A recommendation that gets checked at four weeks and adjusted is a recommendation that gets better.
+It works the other way too.
+A recommendation checked at four weeks and adjusted is a recommendation that gets better.
 The annual model places every bet blind.
-The continuous model places a bet, watches the floor, and corrects — which means the quality of the advice improves over the relationship, instead of being fixed at the moment the binder was printed.
+The continuous one places a bet, watches the floor, and corrects — so the quality of the advice improves over the relationship instead of being fixed the moment the binder was printed.

 Consulting that does not leave